blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/troubleshooting.md

     java -Dfile.encoding=UTF-8 ...

-### Problem: You must run ${solution_name} on a non-Linux computer.
+### Problem: You must run ${solution_name} on an unsupported operating system.

-Solution/workaround: You may be able to run ${solution_name} within a Linux Docker container running on your non-Linux computer using the following process.
+Solution/workaround: You may be able to run ${solution_name} within a Linux Docker container running on your unsupported operating system using the following process.

 Warning: This method involves running a privileged container which will not be acceptable in some environments.

-On your non-Linux computer, run:
+On your unsupported operating system, run:

     docker run -it -d --name inspectorhost --privileged ${image_repo_organization}/${inspector_image_name_base}-ubuntu:3.0.0 docker attach inspectorhost